 This paper summarizes the findings of practitioner workshops on ideation and prototyping, including lists of the categories of methods identified, based on a qualitative analysis of the conversations that were held.
-Based on our insights from expert/novice differences, future work will be directed towards methods for which theDesignExchange could be used to achieve levels of proficiency in use of early stage design methods.
+Based on our insights from expert/novice differences, future work will be directed towards methods for which the Design Exchange could be used to achieve levels of proficiency in use of early stage design methods.

-Implications for enhancing professional skills, industry practice and design education must consider that the typical design curricula faces time constraints that limit the number of design methods that can be taught in any individual course.
+Implications for enhancing professional skills, industry practice and design education note that the typical design curricula face time constraints that limit the number of design methods that can be taught in any individual course.
 This leaves students and young practitioners with few methods in their toolbox.
-However, interactive repositories such as theDesignExchange present the opportunity to expose students to a far larger space of possible design methods and allow them to pursue learning about design education with online educational modules associated with theDesignExchange highlight the need to expand the number of methods included.
-Findings from the online educational modules further suggest that learning about new methods from theDesignExchange enables students to think beyond themselves, and consider how to engage in design with their own teams and within the larger communities for which they are designing.
+However, interactive repositories such as the Design Exchange present the opportunity to expose students to a far larger space of possible design methods and allow them to pursue learning about design tools beyond their formal classroom education.
+Results from classroom experiments complementing formal design education with online educational modules associated with theDesignExchange highlight the need to expand the number of methods included.
+Findings from the online educational modules further suggest that learning about new methods from theDesignExchange enables students to think beyond themselves, and consider how to engage in design with their own teams and within the larger communities that they are designing for.

-8. Acknowledgements
+Acknowledgements

-The authors wish to thank our industry collaborators who hosted our workshop series: Autodesk, Frog, Goto Media, DesignMap, and IDEO and our team of faculty and students at UC Berkeley and MIT for their input and dedication to theDesignExchange.
-This work was partially supported by NSF grant CMMI-1334361.
+The authors wish to thank our industry collaborators who hosted our workshop series: Autodesk, Frog, Goto Media, DesignMap, and IDEO and our team of faculty and students at UC Berkeley and MIT for their input and dedication to the Design Exchange.
+This work was partially supported by NSF CMMI-1334361.